-The list below captures of a number of scenarios in which an organization with proactive leadership with a strategic mindset can get a major return on their recruiting-related investments.
+The list below captures a number of scenarios in which an organization with proactive leadership with a strategic mindset can get a major return on its recruiting-related investments.

 - Handle surges in hiring: As a previous HR practitioner at a company where I was responsible for HR and recruiting, I can attest from experience that the amount of time required to fill multiple positions can quickly expand beyond what a single person can handle.
-This is especially acute when your organization has recruiting needs around the holidays when your permanent staff has scheduled vacations.
 When I needed help to keep up with the hiring needs of my organization, I was always hesitant to reach out to traditional third-party staffing firms due to the inherent distance between the staffing firm and my organization.
 They were, after all, two different companies.
 A solution to this dilemma is in the form of introducing an outsourced recruiting model that embeds a recruiting professional who speaks ‘for’ your organization as opposed to ‘at’ your organization.
-This creates a seamless and positive experience for prospective candidates, which translates into your organization being a more attractive landing place for them.
-An outsourced recruiting model is a flexible fit over the short or long term, and it avoids raising your fixed costs via bringing on additional recruiters as direct hires.
+This creates a seamless and positive experience for prospective candidates, which translates into your organization as a more attractive landing place for them.
+An outsourced recruiting model is a flexible fit over the short or long term, and it avoids raising your fixed costs by bringing on additional recruiters as direct hires.

-- Designing a departmental structure and processes: A lot of processes at organizations evolve over time, and can oftentimes grow into something that in no way resembles what you would design if you could just start from scratch.
+- Perform a recruiting function assessment: Assessments typically focus on compliance, general efficiency, and effectiveness.
+There are a lot of opportunities for companies to run afoul of government regulations when they’re filling positions.
+This is especially the case for government contractors, and even more so with government contractors who have over 50 employees.
+Using professionals who are knowledgeable about recruiting-related compliance can work with your organization to create OFCCP-compliant processes in place that reduces your organization’s liability.
+Additionally, a lot of processes at organizations evolve over time, and can oftentimes grow into something that in no way resembles what you would design if you could just start from scratch.
 This is certainly also the case with recruiting processes.
 If you think this might be the case at your organization, you can use a recruiting expert to work with your organization to assess and design the recruiting department’s structure and processes.
 Recruiting professionals are able to identify process redundancies, find opportunities to more effectively elicit requirements, accurately screen candidates, and leverage your technology.
 The list goes on.

-My recruiting consulting colleagues here at Helios HR, who are the experts in all of these areas, are amazed when organizations fail to realize the overall impact that strategic recruiting can have on an organization.
-In fact, when you stop to think about how many employees participate in the recruiting process, and how much time they spend interacting with the process, it’s easy to understand how a company’s bottom line can be positively impacted by making the recruiting process more efficient and effective.
-When you combine that with the benefits of getting revenue-generating employees onboard more quickly, your returns can be substantial.
+When you stop to think about how many employees participate in the recruiting process, and how much time they spend interacting with the process, it’s easy to understand how a company’s bottom line can be positively impacted by making the recruiting process more efficient and effective.
+When you combine that with the benefits of getting revenue-generating employees on board more quickly, your returns can be substantial.

 In summary, by teaming with an external recruiting firm, there are many options to proactively impact a growing company’s recruiting and hiring.
 Knowing when to make these types of strategic investments in your firm’s recruiting function can pay dividends in the future.